We have information in different languages about Learning about child support

 If you choose not to self-manage child support, you can apply for a child support assessment.
-We tell you and your partner who needs to pay child support and how much this will be.
-We work out the amount using a formula.
+We’ll tell you and the other parent who needs to pay child support and how much this will be.
+We can also collect and transfer the child support payments.

-You can start a new case easily using our online tool to apply for child support.
+You can start a new case online by applying for child support.

 Self-managed child support

-Self-management means you and the other person manage your child support.
-You don’t have to go through us.
+Self-management means you and the other person manage your child support payments on your own.
 If you self-manage, you can only get the base rate of Family Tax Benefit Part A, which is a lower amount.